Catholic Charities Akron and Summit County programs.

 The poor and others can turn to Catholic Charities of Summit County and Akron Ohio for help.
-They administer various community and social services programs.
+They administer various community as well as social services programs.
 The organization is a vibrant non-profit agency that addresses the basic and emergency needs of low income children and families, older adults, persons with disabilities, and the working poor.

 The charity offers a broad spectrum of assistance programs and services that can help people grow and thrive.
 For example, they help the hungry by offering food, and can assist the developmentally disabled as functioning members of society.
 Programs also support the growing Hispanic population in Summit County, and services try to prevent homelessness in Akron Ohio.

 Catholic Charity church emergency help in Summit County

 Emergency assistance is administered by Catholic Charities, and it can provide qualified Summit County families with short-term material and financial assistance.
 Funds can assist families with housing expenses, utilities, rent and food.
 It can also provide people the means to secure resources to promote self-sufficiency.
 Limited funds are available as part of this emergency program and clients must meet certain income and other requirements for distribution.